bsfaqu/axiom_checker/README.md

 w       x       x       x
 ```

-You can then use a text-editor, or spreadsheet-editor of your choice to alter the transit function.
+You can then use a text-editor or spreadsheet-editor of your choice to alter the transit function table.
 The columns of the .tsv are the first "argument" of the transit function, and the rows are the second
 "argument of the transit function.
 Consider the following .tsv:

 ```
         u       v       w